tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-controller.md

    // WHEN the client calls with  a bad json format var expectedStatus = HttpStatus.INTERNAL_SERVER_ERROR;

-   // THEN expect an internal service error mockMvc.perform(MockMvcRequestBuilders.post("/email/v2/send")
+   // THEN expect a Response object with an internal service error mockMvc.perform(MockMvcRequestBuilders.post("/email/v2/send")
       .contentType(MediaType.APPLICATION_JSON)
       .content("{ \"bad }")